duke-moose/nfl_bot/README.md

 3. Rank of players available as free agents. pts for past 3 weeks. check if any players improve current team.

+# Insults for BOT
+Your mother is a snow blower! - maybe all caps